Akhathuto/QuantumCalc/README.md

 ## Configuring AI Features (Gemini API Key)

-The AI-powered features in QuantumCalc (like the Formula Explorer) require a Google Gemini API key.
+The AI-powered features in QuantumCalc (like the Formula Explorer and Currency Forecast) are powered by the Google Gemini API.

-1.  **Get a Key**: Obtain a free API key from [Google AI Studio](https://ai.google.dev/).
-2.  **Add Key to App**:
-    -   Open QuantumCalc in your browser.
-    -   Navigate to **More -> Settings**.
-    -   Paste your API key into the input field and click **"Save Key"**.

-Your key is stored securely and privately in your browser's local storage.
-It is never transmitted to any server other than Google's API.
-If no key is provided, the calculator will function normally, but all AI features will be disabled.
+For these features to work, the application administrator must configure a Google Gemini API key as an environment variable (`process.env.API_KEY`) in the deployment environment.
+The application is designed to securely access this key without any action required from the end-user.

+If the AI features are not working, it means the API key has not been configured in the environment where the application is hosted.
+The rest of the application will continue to function normally.

 ---